-- 4.2 The Council is recommended to endorse the Annual Governance Statement and refer the document to the Leader of the Council and the Chief Executive for signature. - 4.3 To note that the Statement of Accounts 2019/20 will return to Audit and Governance Committee, and Full Council and will be signed again by the Director of Function (Resources) / S151 Officer once the audit opinion and report have been completed.
+- 5.3 The Audit and Governance Committee is recommended to endorse the Annual Governance Statement and refer the document to Full Council for approval and the Leader of the Council and the Chief Executive for signature. - 5.4 To note that the Statement of Accounts 2019/20 will return to Audit and Governance Committee, and Full Council and will be signed again by the Director of Function (Resources) / S151 Officer once the audit opinion and report have been completed.
 Any changes arising from the audit review will be reflected in the Statement of Accounts on its return for scrutiny and endorsement.